thermalogic/SEUIF97/README.md

 The library is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-The `dll` and  `so` libraries are provided for  Windows and Linux:
+The `dll` and  `so` libraries for  Windows and Linux:

 * Windows32/64: `libseuif97.dll`; Linux64: `libseuif97.so`

-The binding APIs are provided for the programming languages:
+The binding APIs for the programming languages:

 * Python, C/C++, Microsoft Excel VBA, MATLAB, Fortran, Java, C#